soopyc/gensokyo/docs/utils.md

 preserve defaults.

 Items in `extraConfig` are merged verbatim to the base attrset with defaults.
-They are overridden based on their order.
+They are overridden based on their priority order.

 ## `_utils.genSecrets`
 `namespace<str> -> files<list[str]> -> value<attrset> -> attrset`